scriptingstudio/msomtu/README.md

 * OS X duplicated font files;
 * Fontlist files.

-It also can backup/copy font files to predefined and user defined destinations.

 ## Requirements
 * Microsoft Office 2016 for Mac 15.17 or later to work with fonts.